The most important pieces of equipment you need for doing yoga are your body and your mind. – Rodney Yee

 5. Leave Instant Miracles to Fairytales

 There is no need to rush and I cannot stress it enough.
-It is important to practise and notice slight improvements without expecting instant miracles.
+It is important to practice and notice slight improvements without expecting instant miracles.

-There is no rush whatsoever and in yoga practice time is always on our side.
+There is no rush whatsoever and in yoga practice where time is always on our side.